ashishsomvanshi/azuremlcapstone/README.md

 ## Confugration Selected:
     `
    automl_settings = {
-        "experiment_timeout_hours" : 0.3,
-        "enable_early_stopping" : True, (Enable early termination if the score is not improving in the short term) "iteration_timeout_minutes": 5,
-        "max_concurrent_iterations": 4,
-        "max_cores_per_iteration": -1,
-        "primary_metric": 'accuracy',
-        "featurization": 'auto',
-        "verbosity": logging.INFO,
-    }
+    "experiment_timeout_hours": 0.5, (Exit Criteria: experiment should continue to run for maximum of .05 hours) "enable_early_stopping": True, (Enable early termination if the score is not improving in the short term) "iteration_timeout_minutes": 5, (An iteration should continue to run for maximum of 5 minutes) "max_concurrent_iterations": 4, (Maximum 4 iterations should run concurrently) "max_cores_per_iteration": -1, (Use all the possible cores per iteration per child-run) "primary_metric": 'accuracy', (Primary Metric is selected as Accuracy) "featurization": 'auto', (During the preprocessing, data guardrails and featurization steps are performed automatically) "verbosity": logging.INFO, (Verbosity (log level) of log is selected as logging.INFO) }
 automl_config = AutoMLConfig(
-        experiment_timeout_minutes=30,
-        debug_log = 'automl_errors.log',
-        compute_target=compute_target,
-        task="classification",
-        training_data= train,
-        label_column_name="DEATH_EVENT",    (Collumn to be classified)
+    experiment_timeout_minutes=30, (Exit Criteria: Experiment should continue to run for maximum of 30 Minutes) debug_log = 'automl_errors.log', (Selection of file for debug logs) compute_target=compute_target, (Compute Target or the Cluster to run the task on is selected as compute_target) task="classification", (ML Task is selected as Classification) training_data= train, (Training Dataset is selected as train) label_column_name="DEATH_EVENT", (Column to be classified)
-        enable_onnx_compatible_models=True, (to emable saving output model in ONNX format) n_cross_validations= 3,
+    enable_onnx_compatible_models=True, (To enable saving output model in ONNX format) n_cross_validations= 3, (Since the data set is smaller than 20,000 rows, cross validation approach is preferred for validation with 3 folds)
     **automl_settings)

     `
 ## Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
     The best performing model a model with acuuracy of aproximately .0.8926726726726727 with AUC_weight =  0.9208363636363636 using VotingEnsemble algoritim.

     Screenshot 1: RunDetails widget that shows the progress of the training runs of the different experiment